alisadiq23/mybiz/README.md

 # mybiz

-Development of mybiz using frontend of flutter backend tbd.
+Development of mybiz using frontend of flutter, backend tbd.

 ## Getting Started

-app succesfully made connection with login api.
+app succesfully made connection with tester login api.

-Sign in connection to tester api at "https://mybiz-staging.herokuapp.com/login/" is successfull
+Sign in connection to tester api at "https://mybiz-staging.herokuapp.com/login/" was successfull

 ### Next job